junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "So, looks like we are still in 2012, back where we started," he tells them.

 "A long way from 1938," Amy paces up and down the field in the graveyard, worry radiating into the air.
-"There must be a way to go there, we can't just leave Rory there.
+"There must be a way to go there; we can't just leave Rory there.
 Doctor?
 Come on, come up with some brilliant ideas, like you usually do."

 The Doctor runs a hand through his hair, mumbling, "I have two, but one of them requires a Vortex Manipulator, which I don't have, because I left it to River after the Pandorica, which leaves only one.
 But I really, really don't like it."